Skip to Content

 © hairlocaloc

 Space buns, a quirky and fun hairstyle, are back from the ’90s with a modern twist.
 These twin buns are often styled high on the head and can be adorned with glitter or colorful accessories.
+They’re perfect for festivals, parties, or whenever you want to add a playful element to your look.

 7. Curtain Bangs